minkwak98/YH_info/README.md

 The longer, whistle-like latter part, _‘dee-doo-’_ (sometimes just the first _‘dee-’_) is the dialect, which is shared within locality, or neighbours.
 Meaning if you go to Prague, they will be all singing the same _‘dee-doo-‘_, but when you go to Paris, they will all be singing _‘dee-tee-‘_!
 Actually, the dialects are more dense and diverse but if you’re more curious about the dialects, see [3.
 Dialects](#3-Dialects). <br>

 Isn’t it amazing, that they have such distinct features in one song?
 Different features, possibly different meanings, different meanings, possibly different functions!
 Now this is where it all gets interesting but I won't overwhelm you with details here...
-[Maybe here](#5-About-me)!

 ## 2. First phrase
 I have put in each phrase type songs in each image.
 Try listening, maybe focusing on the shared types: "Type a" and "Type b".<br>